How to Become a Software Developer – A Complete Career Guide

 As one of the most in-demand positions for companies and organizations across practically all industries, software developers tend to earn a lucrative, comfortable wage.
 Across the country, software developers are typically compensated very well for the value that they bring in their work.
 The Bureau of Labor Statistics (BLS) has found that the median software developer salary is $120,730 as of May 2021.
 Importantly, this is a figure that factors in all software developer jobs in the country.

 Developer positions in densely populated urban areas with higher costs of living may pay more than their rural counterparts.
 According to the BLS, the best-paid developers can earn over $168,570 while the lowest 10% of developer roles have been found to earn around $64,470.
 This more nuanced set of figures fills in some important gaps when considering the average software developer salary.

 Software Developer Job Growth

 Developer jobs all over the world are booming.
 As more companies realize the importance of creating, editing, updating, and delivering applications and programs to enhance their business or ship their product, they will continue to bring on trained and qualified professionals to help them achieve their goals.
 Through this lens, it’s never been a better time to become a software developer.
-As the Bureau of Labor Statistics has outlined, developer positions are expected to grow by 22% through 2030.
+As the BLS has outlined, developer positions are expected to grow by 25% through 2031.